Shell by Example: Here Documents POSIX + Bash

 Here-strings (<<<) provide a shorthand for passing a string directly to a command’s stdin:

-grep "pattern" <<< "search in this string"
+grep "in" <<<"search in this string"

 Here-strings are particularly useful with read:

-read -r first rest <<< "hello world from bash"
+read -r first rest <<<"hello world from bash"

 echo "First word: $first" # hello